My first cousin, we grew up side by side on a rural road in western Pennsylvania.

 Together we found our Christian husbands.
 Bobbi found Bill when she wrote to him and he responded.
 Her friend invited me to Suncoast Cathedral Divorce Recovery.
 Auburn and I discovered each other.

 I could go on and on about the terrific times we had together, but someone else needs to share their special memories.

 See you when we all get to Heaven!

-Judith Gail Kipp Norris, Freelance Writer lives in Riverview, Florida with her husband and two furry felines.
-They both hated being inactive when retirement hit.
-She writes plus teaches seven piano students.
+Judith Gail Kipp Norris lives in Riverview, Florida with her husband and two furry felines.
+They both hated being inactive when they retired.
+She writes plus teaches piano students.
 He does foreign exchange trading.
-They travel to Panama for vacation.
+They travel to Panama, Central America for vacation.
 Moving there?
 Maybe?